ClementNerma/NightOS/docs/specs/filesystem.md

 It is only unique in the filesystem the item is stored in.

 Note that some filesystem do not support this identifier.

+### Temporary FEID

+A temporary FEID can be created to grant access to a resource to an application without giving actual access to the original item itself.
+A temporary FEID only lives in memory, and refers an existing filesystem item.
+If the original item is deleted, the temporary FEID is deleted too.

 ## Paths' size limit